 I've noticed a great bonus to working on being a better wife: My husband naturally reciprocates and does kind things in return!
 As I increase in kindness and respect, so does he…which only makes me want to keep trying!

-What are your Favorite Ways to love your Husband?
+What are your Favorite Ways to Show Love your Husband?